salihmarangoz/vl53l1x_scanner/README.md

 # Positive for counter-clockwise or negative for clockwise rotation.
 # The value "+100" is an example for positive rotation.
 Try "-100".
 # As a result, laser should be facing forward.
+# NOTE: May not work at the first try.
 $ ./calibrate.sh /dev/ttyACM0 +100
 ```